magdawutkowska/bistorta/README.md

 List of files:

-* Overview of the data analysis procedures, this should clarify the flow (can be found in supplementary material to the manuscript)
+* flow.png - an overview of the data analysis procedures, this should clarify the flow (can be found in supplementary material to the manuscript)

 BIOINFORMATICS:
 * dada2_fencesA.R